Compression with Privacy-Preserving Random Access: Introduction

+As stated, the scheme does not fully guarantee privacy since $\tilde{\bo{X}}$ reveals the empirical type of $\bo{X}$.
+This can be remedied by appending to $\bo{X}$ a fixed-length suffix of negligible size so as to obtain an extended sequence $\bar{\bo{X}}$ of constant composition prior to permutation; the same permute-and-compress scheme is then applied to $\bar{\bo{X}}$.

+A second issue is that the description of $\sigma(1),\ldots,\sigma(n)$ requires on the order of $n\log n$ bits, which prevents compression.
+To overcome this, we amortize the cost of $\sigma$ over several blocks.
+We first partition $\bo{X}$ into $n/b$ consecutive blocks of size $b=\log n$, then make each block constant composition, and finally use the same random permutation across all blocks.
+With this modification, the cost of specifying the permutation becomes negligible relatively to $n$, and the overall rate approaches the source entropy as $n$ grows.

+In this construction $\sigma$ carries no information and serves as a privacy key.
+In this sense, the scheme effectively decouples privacy from compression.
+Finally, the approach is inherently asymptotic, as the block length ($\log n$) must be sufficiently large for $\text{comp}(\cdot)$ to operate arbitrarily close to the entropy limit (see~\cite{sid2025simple} for details).

-The scheme provided in this paper does not rely on concatenation, and the techniques developed here---particularly those used to handle overlaps between the subsets $ \{ \bo{C}_{\mathcal{I}_i} \} $---form a central component of our approach and may be of independent interest.
-The objective is to compress a source sequence $\bfx$ into a random $nR$-bit codeword $\bo{C}$ such that each marginal $\bo{C}_{\cI_i}$ is independent of $\{x_j : j \neq i\}$ while enabling reliable recovery of $x_i$.
-A key step is to show that these marginal constraints can be simultaneously satisfied through a joint codeword distribution, an instance of the classical \emph{marginal problem}~\cite{frechet1951tableaux}.
-Existing methods are inconclusive in our setting, so we develop a technique that leverages a geometric representation of codeword distributions---the \emph{block marginal polytope}---to prove, through a sequence of distribution perturbations, the existence of a codeword distribution that satisfies the marginal constraints.
-This perturbative approach may be of broader interest for tackling related variants of the marginal problem.
+The scheme developed in this paper addresses compression and privacy jointly, without relying on ``chunking.''
+A central technical component is the handling of overlaps between the subsets $\{ \bo{C}_{\mathcal{I}_i} \}$, which may be of independent interest.
+The objective is to encode a source sequence $\bfx$ into a random $nR$-bit codeword $\bo{C}$ such that each marginal $\bo{C}_{\cI_i}$ is independent of $\{x_j : j \neq i\}$, while still enabling reliable recovery of $x_i$.

+A key step is to establish that these marginal constraints can be satisfied simultaneously by a joint codeword distribution---an instance of the classical \emph{marginal problem}~\cite{frechet1951tableaux}.
+Standard approaches appear insufficient in this setting.
+We instead develop a technique based on a geometric representation of codeword distributions—the \emph{block marginal polytope}—and use it to prove the existence of a distribution satisfying the required constraints.
+This perspective may be useful more broadly in related variants of the marginal problem.